MTattin/FABoLLValueShowableSlider/README.md

 # FABoLLValueShowableSlider

 You can show a slider value on the UISlider thumbnail.
+And you can change a slider value by tap it.

 # License
 MIT